-While there are many laws and regulations that govern the running of a legitimate sweepstakes, the one rule all consumers should remember is that for any legitimate sweepstakes, no purchase is ever necessary to enter, claim a prize, or win.
+While there are many laws and regulations that govern the running of a legitimate sweepstakes, the one rule all consumers should remember is that for any legitimate sweepstakes, no purchase or fee is ever necessary to enter, claim a prize, or win.

 - That the recipient is a winner, unless that person has actually won a prize.